shehin18/FIFO/README.md

 Asynchronous_FIFO-ASIC_flow
-Developed RTL design of Asynchronous FIFO in Verilog; TCL script and SDC file are also provided.
+Developed RTL design of Asynchronous FIFO in Verilog; Modular modeling is  followed here.
+TCL script and SDC file are also provided.